gl2748/blog/src/pages/blog/2019-01-11-typesafe-react-patterns.md

 ---
 ### 1.

 1 is easiest.
 We define an interface keyed by parameter names.
 Within the interface, the type of each parameter can be defined.
-Voila, if you're familiar with defining the propTypes of your components this looks like it does the same thing, no?
+Voila, if you're familiar with defining the propTypes of your components this looks familiar.

 ```
 import * as React from "react";

-interface componentProps = {
+interface IComponentProps = {
   name: string
 }

-export default (props: componentProps) => <div>Hello {props.name}</div>
+export default (props: IComponentProps) => <div>Hello {props.name}</div>
 ```
 ### 2.
 2 is a little more tricky.
 The question is: "What does React do with this dom element that we are returning..."
 And the answer is to get your type from react, asking ourselves: